 - Be a senior in high school

-- Have participated in at least one full season during your junior or senior year on a FIRST Robotics Competition (FRC) team or a FIRST Tech Challenge (FTC) team
+- Have participated in at least one full season during your junior or senior year in the ACE Mentor Program

 Capitol Technology University Scholarships

 These scholarships, ranging from $4,000 to $10,000, are offered to qualifying community college students who transfer to Capitol Technology University.
 Eligible students must have at least a 3.0 cumulative GPA and submit an essay.
 The scholarship is renewable to students who maintain a 2.8 GPA and complete 24 credits each academic year.

 Numerous scholarships exist for continuing, full-time Capitol students.
 Each scholarship has its own eligibility criteria, but most share a common application form.